Skip to main content

 Known as Mamejava in Ayurveda, Enicostemma littorale is the hidden gem of the Diabec formula.
 While it may not have the fame of Gymnema or Bitter Melon, tribal healers across Gujarat and Rajasthan have relied on this bitter herb for generations.
 In the Bhil and Garasia tribal communities of western India, a decoction of the whole plant was the first remedy given to anyone showing signs of Madhumeha.

 The plant grows wild in wasteland and marshy areas - the tribes believed that a plant tough enough to thrive in harsh conditions must carry unusual healing strength.
-Modern studies have begun to explore the mechanisms behind these traditional uses, identifying bioactive compounds including swertiamarin, gentiopicroside, enicoflavine, catechins, saponins, and triterpenoids.
+Modern studies have begun to explore the mechanisms behind these traditional uses, identifying bioactive compounds including swertiamarin, gentiopicroside, flavonoids, catechins, saponins, and triterpenoids.

 For generations, Bhil and Garasia tribal healers would prepare a simple decoction by boiling the entire aerial portion of the plant in water.
 This bitter preparation was given to patients first thing in the morning on an empty stomach.
 These preparation methods were handed down orally from healer to apprentice over centuries, forming a tribal tradition that predates written medical texts in the region.